APPENDIX "C"

 withholding or withdrawing assisted nutrition and hydration will cause his

 is highly so.
-There have been several high-profile court rulings over the
+There had been several high-profile court rulings over the

-last three decades that have led to the withdrawal of nutrition and
+three decades prior to Carter that have led to the withdrawal of nutrition and

 C3.5.1 In Canada (and in many other jurisdictions), assisted nutrition and